Azure/azure-docs-sdk-dotnet/api/overview/azure/key-vault.md

 ## Libraries for data access

-The latest version of the Azure Key Vault library is version 12.x.
-Microsoft recommends using version 12.x for new applications.
+The latest version of the Azure Key Vault library is version 4.x.
+Microsoft recommends using version 4.x for new applications.

-If you cannot update existing applications to version 12.x, then Microsoft recommends using version 11.x.
+If you cannot update existing applications to version 4.x, then Microsoft recommends using version 3.x.

-### Version 12.x
+### Version 4.x

-The version 12.x client libraries for .NET are part of the Azure SDK for .NET.
+The version 4.x libraries for .NET are part of the Azure SDK for .NET.
 The source code for the Key Vault libraries for .NET is available on [GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/keyvault).

-Use the following version 12.x libraries to work with certificates, keys, and secrets:
+Use the following version 4.x libraries to work with certificates, keys, and secrets:

 | Library | Reference | Package | Source |
 |----------------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|